 |SPRS = Sponsored Programs and Research Services||PDR = Postdoctoral Researchers|

 |GS = Graduate Students|

 Documentation of the online CITI training should be maintained by the individual taking the training and the PI.
 Pursuant to the University’s standard record retention policy for sponsored programs, these records must be maintained for five (5) years after the final expenditure report is submitted to the sponsor.
-OSPR will be responsible for monitoring compliance with this policy and RCR training documentation will be required as part of the project close-out process.
+SPRS will be responsible for monitoring compliance with this policy and RCR training documentation will be required as part of the project close-out process.

-The CITI website will automatically notify OSPR when training has been completed and OSPR will update its records accordingly.
-For a standard grant, if OSPR does not receive this notification within the first six months of an award, it will notify the individuals that the training must be initiated.
+The CITI website will automatically notify SPRS when training has been completed and SPRS will update its records accordingly.
+For a standard grant, if SPRS does not receive this notification within the first six months of an award, it will notify the individuals that the training must be initiated.
 In addition to the deadlines stated above (see chart), the CITI website requires that training be completed within three months once initiated.

 Please contact Diana Dubinsky at email@example.com or X3607 if you need assistance interpreting this policy or have any questions or suggestions.